-Using DTMF to control a conference
+Using a DTMF keypad to control a conference

 Host participants using telephones or SIP/H.323 endpoints that support DTMF can control aspects of a conference by using their keypad.